How Well Do Battery Upsizers Work?

 You can usually find battery upsizers that cover sizes from AAA to D for under $15.
 This may be money well spent if you consider that it could save you a trip to the store on game day should your remote require an AA battery, and all you have on hand are AAA.
 Likewise, during a power outage they'll give you more versatility to run battery powered devices with the batteries you might already have on hand.
 In my opinion battery upsizers are one of those "gadgets" that are well worth the money.

 Below is a very "cheesy" video from a pitch man, describing how one brand of battery upsizers works.

 Drawbacks Of Battery Upsizers

 The downside of using battery upsizers is that batteries are sized differently for a reason.
-The larger the battery, typically the more amperage it is capable of.
-A normal alkaline D cell battery typically has about 8 amp hours and an AA battery only about 2 amp hours.
-Thus, with larger batteries come a bigger supply of energy.
-The difference is very small between AAA and AA batteries, so you can easily upsize this size with little loss of longevity.
-You will notice that upsized D batteries that started with AAA will not last as long as regular D batteries.
-Devices that require a lot of amperage to start up, such as motorized toys, etc, may not work well with batteries upsized from AA and AAA but may work fine when the upsizing is only from C to D cell size.
-However, you may just need to power a flashlight in an emergency and have a bunch of AAA or AA batteries around and get by with upsizing all the way from AAA to D. You can't use battery upsizers in a charger, which is another drawback.
+The larger the battery, typically the more amperage it's capable of.
+A normal alkaline D cell battery typically has about 8 amp hours and an AA battery contains only about 2 amp hours of energy.
+Thus, with larger batteries comes a bigger supply of energy.
+The difference is very small between AAA and AA batteries, so you can easily upsize this size battery with little loss of longevity.
+You'll notice that upsized D batteries that started with AAA will not last nearly as long as regular D batteries.
+Devices that require a lot of amperage to start them up, such as motorized toys, etc, may not work well with batteries upsized from AA or AAA, but may work fine when the upsizing is only from size C to D. However, if you just need to power a flashlight in an emergency and have a bunch of AAA or AA batteries around, you can get by with upsizing all the way from AAA to D to get some use of these devices.
+Also, with rechargeable batteries, you can't use battery upsizers in a charger, which is another drawback.